News

 Source: cbc.ca

-New Brunswick schools are strategically integrating artificial intelligence, recognizing its potential while addressing privacy and misuse concerns.
-Educators are preparing students for an evolving technological landscape by equipping them with essential skills.
+New Brunswick schools are at the forefront of integrating AI, recognizing its potential to transform education while prioritizing student safety and privacy.
+This strategic adoption aims to prepare students for a rapidly evolving technological landscape by equipping them with essential skills.

 Embracing Technological Advancement